 While many continue to suffer, the various forms of cancer continue to be a challenge for the doctors to diagnose and treat.
 Significant strides have been made over the past decade in treating cancer and developing diagnostic tools, but there is much to improve, especially in the development of effective anticancer drugs.
 Traditionally, scientists within the pharmaceutical industry have relied on 2D cell culture to test cancer medications.
 While 2D models have guided much of our understanding to date and have played an important part in getting us to where we are, they fail to accurately recapitulate cell interactions that take place in cancerous tissues.
 3D bioprinting is a method that has shown exceptional promise and potential in helping us move forward from planar cell culture to develop in vitro models that are physiologically relevant.
 More specifically, through automation, precision and clever use of biomaterials, bioprinting provides a method to better mimic the complex tumor microenvironment in a repeatable and high-throughput manner.

-In the webinar, Dr. Yoshie discussed the issues researchers must consider when exploring 3D bioprinting in the world of cancer research.
+In one of our webinars, Dr. Yoshie discussed the issues researchers must consider when exploring 3D bioprinting in the world of cancer research.
 Everything from the bioinks, cell types and structural designs to the printing conditions can influence biochemical interactions, how cells interact with each other and the overall accuracy of a model.
 Dr. Yoshie also presented specific fields within bioprinting that are currently being explored such as cancer microenvironment, cancer metastasis, cancer angiogenesis, drug screening and many more.

 Dr. Yoshie outlined an interesting project that a current CELLINK customer was undertaking on cancer spheroids, in which they developed a nonsmall lung cancer model.
 The researchers co-cultured patient-derived tumor cells and cancer associated fibroblast (CAF) cells into their bioink and used the INKREDIBLE for their printing procedure.
 They investigated the printability, cell viability, cellular crosstalk and mechanical properties and observed that spheroid formation increased over time to produce in vitro tumor co-culture spheroids that were more physiologically relevant cancer models.